 9V has been the battery of choice for smoke alarms for many years.
 However, nowadays, it is more common to see two or three AAs.
 AAs have about three times as much energy as a 9V.
 When using batteries like these, it’s important that you check them consistently and replace your smoke alarm batteries every 6 months.
 A good reminder is to change them every time you change your clock for daylights savings.

 10-Year Sealed Battery Smoke Alarm

 In some areas of the country, it is required to have a 10-year sealed battery smoke alarm.
 Check out our legislation map for specific requirements for your state.
 Even if it is not mandated in your area, First Alert highly recommends them.
-Rather than having to remember to regularly change your smoke alarm batteries, you can be sure your smoke alarm battery will function properly due to the long alarm life.
-Because these smoke alarms are warrantied for 10 years, you can be sure it will last.
+The battery in 10-year alarms last for the life of the alarm, eliminating the need for battery replacements.
+These alarms also have an end of life warning to remind you to replace the alarm after 10 years.

 Buy a 10-year Sealed Battery Smoke Alarm

 Choose the option that allows you and your family the most peace of mind.
-At First Alert, we are committed to creating quality products that serve you well.
-When you shop with us, you’re getting the very best.
+At First Alert, we are committed to creating reliable products that help protect your home and family.
 You can find more information about our 10-year sealed battery alarms here.